 The impressive aspect in Kintsugi is the moment when unique value is born out of the broken piece.
 This unique value features beauty in imperfection revived by relying to the power of nature.
 It shows us the importance of accepting everything that comes their way as well as the value of nature.
 This is something that I could not understand nor realize when I was younger.
 I used to believe perfection and new things are the ideal world.
 But it actually is not.

 From the various experience including discomfort and failure, I have grown and developed as a person by recognizing and accepting those.

 The healed piece invites a rub with love.
 Kintsugi reminds me that every piece takes on its own life.

-We're living in such a convenient world where you can get most of things with easy access to wherever you are online.
-When you think you want something, just browse online and choose from countless choices from across the world, then click and quickly delivered.
+We're living in such a convenient world where you can get most of things with easy access to wherever you are by online.
+When you think you want something, just browse online and choose from countless choices from across the world, then click and instantly delivered.

 We all experienced this pandemic and the world is changing dramatically.
 Many of us realized that the most important is life and health, and then we're getting to seek life with more human well-being rather than economic or monetary one.
 Therefore I think fostering spiritual richness extended from something close to you truly leads to fullness in our lives.